Adenosine single-photon emission computed tomography (SPECT) thallium (Tl-201) imaging is a non-invasive myocardial perfusion imaging (MPI) test.

 SPECT stress test has been shown to have excellent diagnostic and prognostic values for IHD.
 The sensitivity, specificity, and accuracy of SPECT stress test for the diagnosis of coronary artery disease are 82%, 76%, and 83%, respectively.
 The risk of cardiac events (cardiac death or myocardial infarction) in patients with normal SPECT scan is less than 1% per year.
 The rate of cardiac events increases significantly with worsening in cardiac images scan findings.

-Healthcare workers including nurse practitioners should be familiar with the SPECT thallium imaging study.
-It is a tool to assess for myocardial viability when other tests are not available.
-A nuclear-cardiologist usually performs the test.
 The SPECT stress test has been shown to have excellent diagnostic and prognostic values for IHD.
 The sensitivity, specificity, and accuracy of SPECT stress test for the diagnosis of coronary artery disease are 82%, 76%, and 83%, respectively.

 |||Iskandrian AS, Single-photon emission computed tomographic thallium imaging with adenosine, dipyridamole, and exercise.
 American heart journal.
 1991 Jul; [PubMed PMID: 2063758]|